Campaign of the Month: June 2014

 The effects of the 3025 Outworld Flu was very limited among the citizens of the Hellas community.
 Its isolation and the virulence of the plague, meant that it mostly had run its course and died-out before the town even heard about it. nonetheless, many of the population noticed a larger number of minor cases than normal, but local medical care was sufficient to resolve the issue.

-In early-3026, the Jungle Cats and their base Tramp Station were swiftly evacuated to Corazón Airfield, where they and their portable base were loaded aboard the “Spearhead”, and within days left the system on an unknown operation.
-The defenses of the community then largely fell to the mercenary Unforgiven, but with peace reigning on the southern borders and the defeat of the region’s large bandit forces, the act seemed prudent.
+In early-3026, the Jungle Cats and their base Tramp Station were swiftly evacuated to Corazón Airfield, where they and their portable base were loaded aboard the “Spearhead”, and within days left the system on an operation in System – Gollere.
+The defenses of the community then largely fell to the mercenary Unforgiven, but with peace reigning on the southern borders and the defeat of the region’s large bandit forces, their value was greatly depreciated.